Irving Hale: Biography

+Still living in Denver, Hale joined the state militia in May 1897 as lieutenant colonel in the 1st Infantry Regiment, Colorado National Guard.
+In October 1897, he was promoted to colonel by Governor Alva Adams and given command of the regiment.
+In December 1897, Hale was promoted to brigadier general in the National Guard.

-The First Colorado, like many other state militias, was sworn into service at the beginning of the Spanish–American War in April, 1898, with Hale in command.
+The First Colorado, like many other state militias, was sworn into service at the beginning of the Spanish–American War in April 1898, with Hale as colonel of U.S. Volunteers in command.
 The Colorados were sent to the Philippines, along with other militias from western states.
 The First Colorado secured the American left flank during the Battle of Manila, capturing Fort San Agustin, and raising the first American flag over the city's fortifications; his excellent leadership secured Hale a promotion to the rank of brigadier general of volunteers in command of the 2d Brigade, 2d Division, Eighth Army Corps.

 During the Philippine–American War, Hale led troops into battle on several occasions, and was wounded while scouting an enemy position during the battle of Meycauayan on March 26, 1899.
 He later received a Silver Star for his leadership near Calumpit on April 25, 1899.
+Hale was also awarded an honorary LL.D. degree by the University of Colorado in 1899.

 Though offered a position in the new volunteer army, Hale decided to return home with the state militias in the fall and was honorably mustered out on October 1, 1899, returning to his civilian career as an electrical engineer.
 Following the war, he was active as one of the founders of the Veterans of Foreign Wars.

+Personal

+On June 14, 1887, Hale married Mary Virginia King in Willet's Point, New York.
+Her father was William Rice King, an Army engineer and 1863 West Point graduate.
+Hale and his wife had three sons and three daughters.

 On September 29, 1911, Hale suffered a paralytic stroke from which he never fully recovered.
-He died on July 26, 1930, and is buried in Denver's Fairmount Cemetery.
+He died on July 26, 1930, in Denver, and is buried in Denver's Fairmount Cemetery.